 In most of the cases, an adult moth does not survive for more than a year.
 Reasons for inability to survive range from unfavourable weather conditions to inevitable predators.
 An average adult moth measures up to 3 cm, but there are other species of moth that are larger in size.

 To learn more about moths and other insects, register at BYJU’S Biology.

 How long does a moth live?

-The lifespan of a common brown house moth lives around 13 months.
+The lifespan of a common brown house moth is around 13 months.
 But the lifespan of moth varies from one species to the other.

 What are miller moths?

-Moths that are mostly found in household situations are called miller moths.
+Moths that are mostly found in the household are called miller moths.
 In parts of Arizona, the common ‘miller’ is called the adult stage in army cutworms.

 What is the name of the largest moth in the world?